Colossus steps up to the plate…

 “I’ll show them belly-itcher…”

 So Sega’s Great Baseball or Pro Yakyuu or whatever you want to call it is a wonderful example of technical expertise trumping legitimate baseball.
 I’ve experienced every single damn NES baseball game, and none of them ever looked as good or played as smooth as Great Baseball.
 If only the pesky behind-the-pitcher camera angle didn’t ruin the game’s batting scheme, then we’d be talking about an 8-bit baseball game even your Communist, baseball-hating buddies could rally behind.
-Unfortunately, being able to tell the direction of the ball as it approaches the plate is essential to the batting experience, and if that isn’t possible, then what you have is half a baseball game.
+Unfortunately, being able to tell the direction of the ball as it approaches the plate is essential to the batting experience.
+If that isn’t possible, then all you have is half a baseball game.
 To summarize in baseball terminology, Great Baseball is a double in home-run clothing.